 1. Place the inner rail extensions on the side of the chassis aligning the hooks of the chassis with the rail extension holes.
 Make sure the extension faces "outward" just like the pre-attached inner rail.
 2. Slide the extension toward the front of the chassis.

-Optional: Secure the chassis with two screws.
-Repeat for the other inner rail extension.
+3. Secure the rail extension to the chassis with the screws provided.
+Repeat steps 1 through 3 above for the other inner rail extension.